cdwv/awesome-helm/README.md

 * [Helm S3](https://github.com/hypnoglow/helm-s3) - Plugin to fetch charts from S3.
 * [Helm Starter](https://github.com/salesforce/helm-starter) - Plugin that simplifies working with helm chart starter packs.
 * [Helm GCS](https://github.com/hayorov/helm-gcs) - Plugin that manages chart repos on Google Cloud Storage privately.
+* [Helm Schema Gen](https://github.com/karuppiah7890/helm-schema-gen) - So that you don't have to write `values.schema.json` by hand from scratch for your Helm 3 charts

 Tools, Extras
 -------------